 The two main forms of he shou wu are called prepared or "red fo-ti" and raw (unprepared) or "white fo-ti."
 It is very important to note that there is a very big distinction between prepared and unprepared he shou wu root.
 The one we are referring to on this page is the PREPARED variety.

-Prepared or "cured" he shou wu, is the traditional method used to prepare the root for use as a tonifying herbal substance which is then further decocted or tinctured.
+Prepared or "cured" he shou wu, refers to the traditional method used to prepare the root for use as a tonifying herbal substance which is then further decocted or tinctured.
 This preparation technique basically involves stewing the sliced raw roots in a black soybean broth for many hours, usually in accordance with customary Chinese standards.
 Additional procedures can also involve various steaming and drying techniques.
-This turns the roots a dark to medium black-brown color with sometimes a slight reddish pigmentation, hence the name "red" fo-ti.
+This turns the roots a dark to medium black-brown color with a sometimes slight reddish pigmentation when thinly sliced, hence the name "red" fo-ti.

 This preparation process essentially decreases the conjugated anthraquinones and potential toxic components in the raw root and increases the free form anthraquinones that have many health-enhancing restorative properties.
 Again, this is the ONLY type of fo-ti we would recommend using on a regular long-term basis.